I was born into a mixed family. Not racially but religiously.

 Birth control was not an option and so I have five siblings.
 And my 5 siblings and I attended Catholic school, youth group and catechism as an additional study of our faith.

 When I started to learn about Islam in my late teens, I recognized many things I had learned from my Catholic upbringing.
-This made sense as I came to learn that Islam was not a different religion, but a rectifying of the original message of all the Prophets.
+This made sense as I came to learn that Islam was not a different religion; it’s a rectifying of the original message of all the Prophets.

 As I studied more, I learned that even though the Bible had been changed by man, there are still some remnants of Jesus’ original message and traditions that have lasted to today.
 These are some things that I learned as a Catholic that I found in Islam: